jjobin/linkedin_notes/README.md

     python3 linotes.py -r

 To find a person by name, specify the first and last name.
-You can also specify a partial string.
-E.g.:
+You can also specify a partial string, e.g.:

-   python3 linotes.py -p -F John -L Doe python3 linotes.py -p -F John -L Do
+   python3 linotes.py -p -F John -L Doe

+   python3 linotes.py -p -F John -L Do

 To add a note to a connection by name, specify the first name, last name, and the note. e.g.: